UCAS code: G100

 If you do one of our Placement Year courses, you'll spend 12 months before the final year of your degree on a work placement.
 This makes these degree programmes a year longer, as you'll still cover the same content as students on our standard BSc and MMath Mathematics degrees.

 During your placement year, you'll work full-time, potentially earning a graduate-level salary.
-You’ll pay reduced fees for the year but still have access to all the support you need from the University.
+You'll pay reduced fees for the year you spend on placement but still have access to all the support you need from the University.
 Careers staff will help you find the placement that's right for you, and students are often offered graduate jobs at the end.

 Previous placement students have gone to: